-Supporting the serve and facing the challenges of creating a fairer, more equitable
+Supporting the communities we serve and facing the challenges of creating a fairer, more equitable and sustainable society.

-We empower our people to make a difference and improve the lives of people animals and the environment.
+We empower our people to make a difference and improve the lives of people, animals and the environment.

-This means supporting causes close to us and being an active participant in charitable and social endeavours that make stronger.
+This means supporting causes close to us and being an active participant in charitable and social endeavours that make our communities stronger.